Micro providers

 Citizens Advice

-If you need advice with regards to a dispute you can contact the Citizens Advice Consumer Service, on 0808 223 1133, Monday to Friday, 9am – 5pm.
-Or visit: Consumer Service
+If you need advice about a dispute, you can contact the Citizens Advice Consumer Service.

 Trading Standards

-Business advice is also available from our Trading Standards Service
+Business advice is also available from Trading Standards.

 Disclosure and Barring Service (DBS) checks

 We are registered as an ‘umbrella body’, which means we can process DBS checks on behalf of your business.
-For more information: Processing DBS checks for businesses
+See: Processing DBS checks for businesses

 Adult Social Care courses